ksvc/ks265codec/README.md

 ##Optional parameters:

+-psnr [psnrcalc],

+which specifies psnr calculation method by a non-negative value [psnrcalc], and
+* 0 (as a default value) means disabling psnr calculation,
+* 1 means enabling psnr calculation and outputing the overall psnr result.
+* 2 means enabling psnr calculation and outputing psnr info for each frame.

 -o [reconstructYUV],

-which specifies the address of the reconstrcuted yuv file in 4:2:0 format by a character string [reconstructYUV].
+which specifies the address of the reconstrcuted yuv file in 4:2:0 format by a character string [reconstructYUV[.
 Default: no reconstructed YUV file is output.

 -frms [frame_no],

-which specifies the number of frames to be encoded for the input video by a positive integer value frame_no.
-Default: frame_no = -1, when all input frames are encoded.
+which specifies the number of frames to be encoded for the input video by a positive integer value [frame_no].
+Default: [frame_no] = -1, when all input frames are encoded.

 -threads [thread_no],

-which specifies the number of threads used to encode the input video by a non-negative value thread_no.
-Default: thread_no = 0, when all available threads can be utilized.
+which specifies the number of threads used to encode the input video by a non-negative value [thread_no].
+Default: [thread_no] = 0, when all available threads can be utilized.

 #DECODER